 In parallel, to improve the policy formulation and implementation process, APS provides technical assistance to executive and legislative branch bodies to improve data and statistics capability, organizational effectiveness, and other capacity needs.
 APS supports many public and private institutions, including the Ghanaian government’s vision of the Strategic Analysis and Knowledge Support System node under the Medium-Term Agriculture Sector Investment Plan Steering Committee as a central hub for knowledge management, information, and stakeholder brokering related to the plan’s policies and programs.

-APS also supports agriculture policy research and analysis through a small grants fund for research development and scholarships for agriculture policy-related advanced degrees.
+APS also supports agriculture policy research and analysis through a small grants fund for research development.
 The project also builds the capacity of research institutions to deliver policy impact analyses and data for use in formulation and implementation.

 Finally, APS improves policy advocacy to amplify the voice of the private sector (civil society, private associations, and the media) in the public policy process by conducting technical and organizational training and providing small capacity building grants.